TipsyCoin/TipsyCoin/README.md

 This contract vests the number of TipsyCoin over a 12 month period.
 This is used for the DeveloperFund.
 The tokens vested from the contract are send to a seperate TokenDistribution contract, so they can be distributed accordingly.
 The Release() function by be called by anyone, but is intended to be called Weekly or Monthly

 ### TokenDistribution.sol
 This contract recieves tokens from the TokenVesting.sol.
-Anyone can call Distribute(), and the contract weights and distributes tokens to the array of developers and their weighting score
+Anyone can call Distribute(), and the contract then distributes tokens to the list of team members according to their weighting score.

 ### BuyBack.sol
 This contract recieves WBNB from the sell tax as described in TipsyCoin allocated to BuyBacks.
 BuyBacks are used strategically (e.g. weekly).
 BuyBacks can also be weighted for Reflection, Burn, and AddLiquidity.
 Reflection buys back TipsyCoin and then distributes it to holders.
 Burn buys back TipsyCoin and then burns it, reducing max supply.
 AddLiquidity buys back half TipsyCoin, and then adds liquidity to the pool on PCS.
 This LP is sent to the same TokenLoker deployed by TipsyCoin, which is locked for 5 years.